hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

 - **_LC.entries_**: a set of kv-tuple objects
 - **_LC.view_seqno_min_**: a lower bound on the view seqno used by current and future LC queries, increases monotonically over time

-This section defines existing terminology.
-Think of it as a review and as an attempt to avoid ambiguity.

 ### Seqno Ordering